 A student’s enrollment status is determined at the end of the add/drop period (week two).
 At that time the student is charged, and any financial aid is paid, based on the student’s enrollment status.
 (Individual course drops after week two do not entitle the student to a refund for that course.)
-Students wishing to withdraw after the start of a term or semester should contact the Academic Advisement Department.
+Students wishing to withdraw after the start of a semester should contact the Academic Advisement Department.
 In accordance with the refund schedule above, withdrawn students will be responsible for charges incurred as of their last recorded date of participation.
 Balances in excess of charges, including deposits, held at the time of withdrawal or dismissal will be applied to outstanding charges.
 Any overpayment of tuition and fees will be refunded.
-Please note, however, that Residence charges are fully incurred at the start of each term or semester; once the term or semester has started, Residence charges will not be refunded.
+Please note, however, that Residence charges are fully incurred at the start of each semester; once the semester has started, Residence charges will not be refunded.

 Financial aid will be adjusted based on U.S. Department of Education Return of Title IV Funds Regulations and the College’s Check Point Policy.
 When a student notifies Academic Advisement of the student’s withdrawal, that date will be used to calculate the amount of financial aid funds that the College must return.
 If the withdrawal occurs subsequent to the 60% point in the term, then all of those funds are deemed “earned” and do not need to be returned.
 State aid will be returned based on state regulations and Berkeley College Institutional aid will be prorated in accordance with the College tuition liability table.

 When a student withdraws without notifying Academic Advisement (“unofficial withdrawals”), the calculation is different.
-When the College becomes aware of a student’s unofficial withdrawal through the “check point” process, financial aid will be considered earned as if the withdrawn student had attended for 50% of the term.
+When the College becomes aware of a student’s unofficial withdrawal through the “check point” process, financial aid will be considered earned as if the withdrawn student had attended for 50% of the semester.
 The remaining portion of the original financial aid award will be returned to the originator.

-Important note: Since a withdrawn student’s tuition liability to the College is governed by the schedule set forth in the Tuition Refund Policy, the amount that a student who is withdrawn (officially or unofficially) during the term owes the College for tuition may exceed the amount of financial aid that the student is permitted to retain under governing regulations.
+Important note: Since a withdrawn student’s tuition liability to the College is governed by the schedule set forth in the Tuition Refund Policy, the amount that a student who is withdrawn (officially or unofficially) during the semester owes the College for tuition may exceed the amount of financial aid that the student is permitted to retain under governing regulations.
 If so, the student will be liable to the College for any balance.